-A root canal is a procedure aimed to save a badly decayed or infected tooth.
-The treatment is done over 2-3 appointments.
+A root canal is a procedure aimed to treat and save a badly decayed or infected tooth.
+The treatment is usually completed over 2-3+ appointments.

 Root canal (also known as Edodontic Treatment) is a procedure aimed to save a decayed tooth, an infected tooth, or one with irreversible inflammation.

 The top surface of teeth is called the enamel.
 Beneath the enamel is a hard layer called dentin.
 At the very core, beneath the dentin, is the dental pulp.
 The pulp is made up of living connective tissue, nerves, and blood vessels.
 The most important function of the pulp is to grow dentin.
 The pulp also provides sensory function and nourishment for the tooth.

 Inflammation or infection of the pulp can cause painful symptoms.
 Sensitivity to heat and cold is exacerbated.
 There can also be tooth or gum pain when chewing.
 Swelling, an abscess or the discolouration of the tooth may also occur.
 If left untreated, more serious issues may arise such as the spread of infection to the jawbone.

 In certain cases, the tooth can be saved with root canal treatment.
 During the procedure, the infected or dead pulp is removed from the tooth and medication is applied.
 The process of applying medication is repeated until all infection is

 As the natural form of the tooth is preserved, we are able to preserve the original bite, alignment, and appearance of the natural tooth.

 The first stage is removing the dying nerve of the tooth and controlling the infection.
 Medication is then applied into the canal to assist in eliminating the bacteria.